 - 1/4 cup chopped cilantro

-- toppings: sliced green onions shredded cheese, sour cream
+- Toppings: sliced green onions shredded cheese, sour cream, jalapenos, black olives

-- Preheat the oven to 350°F and spray a 9 x 13 inch baking dish with cooking spray.
+- Preheat the oven to 350°F and spray a 13 x 9 inch baking dish with cooking spray.

 - Add the ground beef and cook until no pink remains.
 Adjust the seasoned salt and black pepper to your taste.
 Drain any excess fat from the pan.

-- Add the chili powder, cumin, Mexican oregano, lemon pepper and ancho or chipotle chili.
+- Add to the skillet chili powder, cumin, Mexican oregano, lemon pepper and ancho or chipotle chili.
 Stir well.